SamuelScotts/fetterchain/README.md

 The blockchain is to be a decentralised network of nodes who each contribute without their identity being compromised.
 This is to afford uncorrupted cooperation between users.

 ## Technologies
 At present, the project ultimately utilises JavaScript.
 It primarily uses VueJS/Vuetify (for frontend development) and CryptoJS (as its hashing algorithm).
+Express.js is used as a server for each instance, with the blockchain data being stored there (no data persistance i.e. DB been implemented).
+Axios is used as the HTTP client for get/post requests.

 ## Tasks:
 - [x] Initialise VueJS Project.
 - [x] Add Vuetify.
 - [x] Add Crypto-JS dependency.
+- [x] Add Express.js.
+- [x] Add Axios.
 - [x] Implement image upload ability.
 - [x] Implement image hasing ability.
 - [x] Add new hash comparision with existing hashes.